-A painless buildup of fluid on the elbow is commonly elbow bursitis (EB), or olecranon bursitis.
+Elbow bursitis (EB), or olecranon bursitis, can cause a painless buildup of fluid on the elbow.
 It occurs due to inflammation of the olecranon bursa, the small fluid-filled sac on the tip of the elbow that cushions the bones, tendons, and muscles.

 The olecranon bursa can become damaged due to injury, overuse, and repetitive motions.
 This damage may result in pain, swelling, and a limited range of movement in the elbow.